 - Finally, when you are not out selling E&I Services, what do you like to do in your free time?

 I know it sounds cliché, but I love spending time with my family.
 Weekends are precious, so I like to cram in as much with my wife and my three children as I possibly can.

-Like everybody else I am looking forward to the summer, and I will again spend lots of time with family and friends in the back garden, having a few glasses of wine and chargrilling the food on the BBQ.
+Like everybody else I am looking forward to the end of this pandemic and hopefully we can all gain some normality in our lives, that way we can then again spend lots of time with family and friends in the back garden, having a few glasses of wine and chargrilling the food on the BBQ.
 I don’t think life gets any better than that.